theypsilon/MiSTer_MAME_SCRIPTS/README.md

 Q: Can I set my own custom locations for MRA and MAME Directories?

-A: A /media/fat/Scripts/update_mame-getter.ini and /media/fat/Scripts/update_hbmame-getter.ini file may be used to set custom location for your MAME and HBMAME files and MRA files.
+A: A /media/fat/Scripts/update_mame-getter.ini and /media/fat/Scripts/update_hbmame-getter.ini files may be used to set custom locations for your MAME and HBMAME files and MRA files.
 Add the following line to the ini file to set a directory for MRA files: MRADIR=/top/path/to/mra/files Add the following line to the ini file to set a directory for HBMAME files: ROMDIR=/path/to/(hb)mame

 Q:Will this script over write files I already have?

-A: NO, This script will not clober files you already have.
+A: NO, This script will not clober fileÚs you already have.
 You need to manaully remove any files you have if you want to download new files.
 This also means that after you have the HBMAME or MAME files downloaded additional runs of the script will be much faster.

 A Merged set contains all of the files for every Clone version of a Parent game.